-Daniel Kaniewski frequently publishes reports and commentary on homeland security topics as a Senior Fellow at the Center for Cyber and Homeland Security.
-Dan is a contributor to The Daily Signal and an affiliate of the Heritage Foundation.
+Dr. Kaniewski has published reports and commentary on homeland security topics as a Senior Fellow at the Center for Cyber and Homeland Security and a contributor to The Daily Signal.

 Daniel Kaniewski strives to provide insightful analysis on contemporary homeland security issues.